 Use Mobile Preview mode of Browser DevTools

 Move the mouse over the IP preview address on the left side of the editor toolbar, a preview QR code will be displayed, just scan it with your phone.

 Directly Enter the preview address in your cell phone browser

 Note: the phone needs to be on the same network segment as the computer.
-Since there may be more than one network for the computer, if the IP address of the editor preview URL is not selected correctly, change it in the main menu bar in Cocos Creator -> Preferences -> General -> Preview IP.
+Since there may be more than one network for the computer, if the IP address of the editor preview URL is not selected correctly, change it in the main menu bar in Cocos Creator/File -> Preferences -> General -> Preview IP.

 After previewing and debugging, if you are satisfied with your game, you can open the Build panel via Project -> Build in the main menu to package and publish the game to the target platforms, including Web, iOS, Android, various "mini-games", PC clients and other platforms.
 For the detailed build and publish process, please refer to the Cross-Platform Game Publishing documentation.

 Note: the effect of running the game with Simulator and the final release to the native platform may be somewhat different, for any important game features, please do the final test with the version after build and release.